Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 ### OldIssuanceHash -> NewIssuanceHash

 1. Map old tx to new tx.
-2. For each anchor entry in the new tx:
+2. For each nonce entry in the new tx:
     1. check its time range is within network-defined limits (not unbounded).
     2. Use this entry ID as NewIssuanceHash
-    3. Insert new issuance hash in the current _issuance memory_ annotated with expiration date based on `anchor.timerange.maxtime`.
+    3. Insert new issuance hash in the current _issuance memory_ annotated with expiration date based on `nonce.timerange.maxtime`.

 ### OldSigHash -> NewSigHash

 1. Map old tx to new tx.
-2. For each entry where a program is evaluated (Spend, Issuance or Anchor):
+2. For each entry where a program is evaluated (Spend, Issuance or Nonce):
     1. Compute `sighash = HASH(txid || entryid)`.